20612009/20612009.github.io/content/publications/conference-paper/index.md

 ---
-title: 'InDACON - 2026; MNIT Jaipur'
+title: InDACON - 2026; MNIT Jaipur

 # Authors
 # If you created a profile for a user (e.g. the default `me` user), write the username (folder name) here